This section of Ch. 6 will cover the following topics:

 - Add a concluding comment that refers to but does not repeat the topic sentence.

-- Re-read the original to be sure you didn’t miss anything important.
+- Now, re-read the original to be sure you didn’t miss anything important.

 - Revise and edit your paragraph for clarity and correctness.

-Note that the example summary paragraph on Adler meets all of these criteria.
+Note that the example summary paragraph above on the Adler essay does all of these things.

 A summary will be far shorter than the original.
 It should include just enough information to recount the main points.
-For example, a summary of a paragraph should be one or two sentences.
+A summary of a paragraph should be one or two sentences.
 A summary of a chapter or an essay might be a paragraph or maybe two.
 A summary of a whole book might be one or two pages.

 It takes practice to be able to pull the essential information from a piece of writing, but there are many benefits to doing so.
 And you will be asked to do this task again and again in college.